Koongrizzly/FrameVision/README.md

 - Fixed issue where the upscaler switched between sound options and video quality options
 ---
 **New in v1.0.5:**
-- Full blown music visualizer (100+ visuals) not moving by time but by **BEATS**.
+- Full blown music visualizer (100+ visuals) not changing by time but by **BEATS**.
-Loading an mp3 or music track will open a new overlay with a playlist and options for visuals where you can set it as low as 8 beats to have non stop changing visuals that change with sound and beats (and some extra tuning to make it show even more after a break in the track) It comes with a little bug where it will skip first 0.1 seconds of very first track that is loaded, after that it works perfect.
-Sometimes you notice sometimes you don't.
+Loading an mp3 or music track will open a new overlay with a playlist and options for visuals where you can set it as low as 8 beats to have non stop changing visuals that change with sound and beats (and some extra tuning to change after a big change in volume in the track) It comes with a little bug where it will skip first 0.1 seconds of very first track that is loaded (workaround to fix another bug lol), after that it works perfect.
+Sometimes you notice when there is music in first 100ms, sometimes you don't.
 - better last results in upscaler and interpollator
 - queue now has preview thumbnails
 - some batch jobs got a more fancy loader (to add more, delete etc before starting in queue.)